Real build reports

 What people actually built, and what happened next

-This is the missing layer between a tool review and a generic guide.
+This is the missing layer between a tool page and a generic guide.
 Build reports show the project, the part that moved fast, the part that turned into the project, and whether the stack was worth it in the end.

 Share a real build